How Cyclesolved works

 Macro — is the tide with you or against you?

 Bitcoin trend.
 BTC dominance.
-Total stablecoin market cap.
 If BTC is in a downtrend, most alts will struggle no matter how good their individual setup is.
 If BTC dominance is falling, alt season may be starting.

 Why it matters: The macro tide lifts or sinks all boats.
 Check which way it's going before boarding.